jessebadry/DynamicSQLite/README.md

 DynamicSQLite makes it easy to save data to a single static database!

-The default name is db.sqlite
+The default name is db.sqlite3, which you can modify `DEFAULT_DB` within database.py

 # Example
 ```python